chrisstroud/chrisstroud.me/index.md

 I love working at early-stage startups.
 That’s my jam.

 Most recently, I was Director of Business Operations at [Xola](https://xola.com/) (B2B Vertical SaaS, 75+ people, $10M+ ARR), where I spent 7 years leading BizOps, RevOps, and Analytics.
-I reported directly to the CEO and worked cross-functionally across Sales, Marketing, CS, Product, and Engineering to help the company scale.
+I reported directly to the CEO and worked cross-functionally across Sales, Marketing, CS, Product, and Engineering.

 I’m currently open to new full-time roles — in-person/hybrid or remote in the San Francisco Bay Area.
 You can reach me at [chris.ryan.stroud@gmail.com](mailto:chris.ryan.stroud@gmail.com) or (510) 825-0165.